codebyThais/codebyThais/README.md

 💞️ I'm looking to collaborate on exciting projects and learn from fellow developers.

 📫 You can reach me via email (almeidathaiswork@gmail.com) or connect with me on GitHub.

-😄 Pronouns: She/Her

-⚡ Fun fact: I love experimenting with new technologies and finding creative solutions to coding challenges!